podcast

 Surviving the Holidays: Tips for maintaining sanity through family dysfunction

-Send us a text! (add your email to get a response)Tis the season to be overwhelmed by family dysfunction!
+Message us here!Tis the season to be overwhelmed by family dysfunction!
 The holidays often unravel unresolved family dynamics and we often have to balance time with loved ones and our own sanity.
 In this episode, we delve into the emotional triggers that resurface during festive gatherings, like feeling like a child again around older relatives.
 We highlight the contrast between the idealized holiday narrative and the complex reality, especially when trying to set boundaries or deal with family conflicts.
-We share practical strategies for handling the post-New Year's b...
+We share practical strategies for handling the post-New Year's blues and creating new traditions that embrace diversity a...

 2024-11-27